-In eCommerce, push notifications increase engagement by 278%.
-And what works for external communication also is a game changer for internal communication.
-Push notifications finally make immediate responses and reception of important information possible anytime, anywhere.
-They inform, alert, help to maximize the efficiency and productivity of your workers and increase engagement.
-In fact, push notifications boost app engagement by 88% and 65% of users return to an app when push is enabled.
+Push notifications make the immediate reception of important information possible anytime and anywhere.
+They inform, alert, help to maximize the efficiency and productivity of your workers, and increase digital engagement.
+In fact, push notifications boost employee app engagement by 88% and 65% of users return to an app when push is enabled.

-So Let’s Break it down: Why Push Notifications?
+Let’s Break it down: Why Push Notifications?

 - Engaging users: We don’t have one single app on our phone, we have dozens.
-For shopping, banking, traveling, work and working out.
-Push notifications don’t only help you to keep users active and coming back but also provide relevant information which encourages engagement, sparks recognition and increases involvement.
+For shopping, banking, traveling, work, and working out.
+Push notifications don’t only help you to keep users active and coming back but also provide relevant information which encourages engagement, sparks recognition, and increases involvement.

-The Ultimate Rules to Follow When Sending Push Notifications
+The Rules of Push Notifications

-Work on the Timing and Wording
+Pay Attention to Timing and Wording

 “Push notifications are really positive for us but we set some rules around them.